 Fourth Thursday of the Month

 Register to get supplies for a craft to do at home.
 Instructions will be posted on our Facebook page Thursdays at 6:00 PM, but videos will stay on Facebook so you can make the craft whenever it works for you.
 Limited quantities available.
 Registration is required.
 Please register on our website here.
 Registration will open one week in advance.
 Registration will close and the link will be removed once registration is full.
 Adult Craft Kits will be available for pickup on the dates listed below.

 September 23: Wire Photo Holder: Learn how to make a simple photo holder with some wire, beads, and a rock!

 October 28: Sock Gnome – Get all the supplies to make your very own, bearded sock gnome!

-Registration is now open for the September 23rd craft.
-Please register here.
+Registration is now closed for the October 28th Sock Gnome craft.

 Write Club: A Club for Writers

 This peer-supported writing group will provide experienced and novice writers the chance to discuss the craft of writing, do some writing exercises, and celebrate one of our favorite pastimes.
 From blogger to novelist to poet and beyond, writers of all ages are welcome.
 We will be meeting onsite at Greenfield Library’s Community Room and will be socially distanced.
 Contact Phil at email@example.com or 414-321-9595 ext.
 4116 for more information.